-Third, the Exchange proposes to discontinue executing midpoint pegged orders when the NBBO is crossed.
+In addition, the Exchange proposes to discontinue executing midpoint pegged orders when the NBBO is crossed.
 Today, the Exchange executes midpoint pegged orders when the NBBO is locked by executing at the locking price and when the NBBO is crossed by executing at the midpoint of the crossed price.
-Based upon feedback from members and the practice of other exchanges, 10 the Exchange has determined that its current practice of executing midpoint pegged orders during such crossed markets produces sub-optimal execution prices for members and investors.
+Based upon feedback from members and the practice of other exchanges, the Exchange has determined that its current practice of executing midpoint pegged orders during such crossed markets produces sub-optimal execution prices for members and investors.
 The midpoint of a crossed market is not a clear and accurate indication of a valid price, nor is it indicative of a fair and orderly market.
 The better result is to simply not execute midpoint orders during crossed markets.
 To accomplish this, the Exchange will program the trading system to respond to the creation of a crossed NBBO by cancelling existing midpoint pegged orders and rejecting the entry of new midpoint pegged orders.
 After such order cancellation or rejection, members can resubmit their orders at their discretion without limitation.
-Accordingly, the Exchange proposes to modify the rule language describing the processing of Post Only Orders with the midpoint pegging attribute described in Rule 4702(b)(4) as set forth in Exhibit 5.
+Accordingly, the Exchange proposes to modify the rule language describing the processing of Orders with the midpoint pegging attribute described in Rule 4703(d).